mrmilu/drupal.alias_subpaths/README.md

 }
 ```

-*IMPORTANT: Argument Resolvers should return NULL or FALSE if there is any error
+**IMPORTANT: Argument Resolvers should return NULL or FALSE if there is any error
 during argument resolve function like the entity doesn't exist.
 It is needed to
-show an HTTP 404 error*
+show an HTTP 404 error**

+---

 ### Usage of arguments